Chris Kamara: Singing career

 Kamara released a charity single entitled Sing 4 England in 2012 as England's officially sanctioned tournament song for Euro 2012.

 In November 2019, he released his debut album, Here's to Christmas, which reached number 8 in the charts.
 He released a second Christmas album, And a Happy New Year, on 27 November 2020.

 On 1 January 2023, he appeared as the character "Ghost" on the fourth series of The Masked Singer, singing "Save the Last Dance for Me".
 He was the first contestant to be unmasked and eliminated.

+Books

+In April 2010, Kamara published Mr Unbelievable; the autobiography focuses on his football career and how it led to football punditry.

+On 9 November 2023, Kamara's second autobiography titled Kammy was published.
+In the book, Kamara recounts his tough upbringing, his time as a football player and time spent as a football manager.

 Personal life

 Kamara married Anne on 29 May 1982; the couple have two sons.

-In a September 2022 podcast interview, Kamara spoke about his struggle with speech apraxia.
+They have resided in Wakefield, West Yorkshire since 1990.

+In April 2021, Kamara was diagnosed with an underactive thyroid, after experiencing "brain fog" during an interview on The One Show.
+In a September 2022 podcast interview with FootballJOE, he spoke of his struggle with speech problems before he was diagnosed in March 2022 with speech apraxia.
+In December 2022, he spoke of "suffering in silence" for 20 months before his underactive thyroid was diagnosed.
+He announced in April 2021 that he would be stepping back from sports presenting, but continued to work as a presenter.
+In 2022, he was the subject of an ITV documentary, Lost for Words.